Amorphous silicon structures generated using a moment tensor potential and the activation relaxation technique nouveau: Introduction

 Extensive theoretical research has focused on developing realistic structural models for a-Si \cite{wooten1985computer, barkema1996event, barkema2000high, deringer2018realistic, justo1998interatomic, ishimaru1997generation, wright2013eighty}.
 Various methods for simulating materials, including a-Si, can be categorized into dynamic and non-dynamic approaches \cite{lewis2022fifty, madanchi2024future}.
 Dynamic methods, traditionally based on density functional theory (DFT) \cite{sholl2022density} or semiempirical force fields \cite{torrens2012interatomic}, primarily use melt-quench processes.
-However, these methods face challenges: experimental a-Si cannot be produced by melt-and-quench, DFT simulations are limited in system size and quenching rate, and semi-empirical force fields are often compromised by limited accuracy and transferability issues.
+However, these methods face challenges: DFT simulations are limited in system size and quenching rate, and semi-empirical force fields are often compromised by limited accuracy and transferability issues.

 Non-dynamic methods include the Reverse Monte Carlo (RMC) approach \cite{mcgreevy1988reverse, mcgreevy1992rmc, gereben2007new, gurman1990reverse, mcgreevy2001reverse}.
 In RMC, the computer-generated a-Si structure is randomly modified in order for its simulated structure factor and radial distribution function g(r) to match experimental data.
 RMC's main drawback is that it can yield multiple configurations for the same g(r) --- in other word the solution is degenerate.
 To overcome this, hybrid RMC methods incorporate force field interactions, ensuring generated configurations are both consistent with experimental data and physically realistic.
 Variants like the force-enhanced atomic refinement \cite{pandey2015force, igram2018large} and experimentally constrained molecular relaxation \cite{biswas2004inclusion} utilize semi-empirical and DFT interactions, respectively.
 Other key non-dynamic methods include the Wooten-Winer-Weaire (WWW) bond-switching algorithm \cite{wooten1985computer}, which optimizes atomic configurations by minimizing energy, and the Activation-Relaxation Technique \textit{nouveau} (ARTn) \cite{barkema1996event, malek2000dynamics, mousseau2012activation, jay2022activation}, which combines activation and relaxation steps to discover low-energy structures.
 ARTn can be paired with various force fields and \textit{ab initio} methods, making it suitable for applications that include relaxation of disordered systems and diffusion processes \cite{mousseau1999exploring, levesque2022internal, ganster2012first, el2007ab, salles2017strain,joly2012optimization,sun2022statistical,sun2023calculation,trochet2020off,beland2011kinetic}.